poseiden99/QuestionBank/Spark/Question.md

 Answer:

-11. You have a huge dataset with skewed keys causing stage failures.
-How do you redesign your PySpark job to handle skew?
-12. How would you write a custom partitioner in PySpark, and why might you need one?
-13. You observe shuffle spill to disk during a join.
-What are the root causes and possible fixes?
-14. In a real-time streaming pipeline using Structured Streaming, how would you handle late-arriving data?
-15. How do watermarking and windowing work together in Structured Streaming?
-Give an example.
-16. How can you use explode() and posexplode() in PySpark to flatten nested JSON data?
+### How can you use explode() and posexplode() in PySpark to flatten nested JSON data?
-17. What are the trade-offs of using DataFrame API vs RDD API in a large ETL pipeline?
-18. Explain how Spark handles fault tolerance.
-What happens if an executor fails during a job?
-19. You're dealing with a dataset of 100 TB.
-What configuration and design strategies would you apply to run efficiently on Spark?
-20. How would you implement Slowly Changing Dimension Type 2 (SCD Type 2) in PySpark?
+### How would you implement Slowly Changing Dimension Type 2 (SCD Type 2) in PySpark?
+### Suppose we want to process 100 GB of data.
+Tell me the Spark configuration you would use in order to get it processed without any issue.
+Number of executor nodes, total memory, executor memory, number of executor cores. - Same but different question, suppose there is upstream system.